-Some stores may even provide kiosks or other systems to crowdsource the footfall information from the customers themselves, such as setting up two kiosks in different parts of the store that allow customers to press a button to give feedback on their experience, then comparing the usage of the two kiosks.
+Some stores may even provide kiosks or other systems to crowdsource the footfall information from the customers themselves.
+One way of doing this would involve setting up two kiosks in different parts of the store that allow customers to press a button to give feedback on their experience, then comparing the usage of the two kiosks.
 However, while cheaper than the employee option, this data is likely to be even less reliable than that collected by staff, and is once again very limited in its analytical scope.

 The arrival of IoT-adjacent technologies has revolutionized the process of collecting and analyzing retail footfall data.
 Cameras enabled with AI technology are able to record multiple parts of a store and count the number of customers entering and exiting.
 Infrared technology can project a beam across an entry point and count the number of interruptions in the beam to work out the number of visitors.
 However, while these methods are more robust and cost effective, they still have some limitations in terms of what insights they can provide.